danialrami/lufs-portfolio/README.md

    - Ensured proper scaling of content and elements

 2. **Background Visualization**
-   - Added a subtle grayscale particle-network background behind all content
+   - Added a subtle particle-network background behind all content
-   - Based on the main lufs.audio site's visualizer but with reduced saturation
+   - Based on the main lufs.audio site's visualizer
    - Optimized for performance with reduced particle count and frame rate limiting

 3. **Section Header Animations**